Why we exist

 How we work

-We are managed by, and based in the office of Camden Federation of Private Tenants, a local council-funded group for private renters in Camden.
+We’re managed by, and based in, the office of Camden Federation of Private Tenants, a local council-funded group for private renters in Camden.

-Currently, we pay one part-time co-ordinator and have a team of volunteers.
-If you would like to volunteer with us, there’s a range of skills we need, from web design to events management to fundraising.
-Get in touch to find out more.
+Currently, we pay one co-ordinator, supported by volunteers.
+If you might like to volunteer with us, there’s a range of skills we need, from web writing to events management to fundraising.
+And we’re always open to ideas you might wish to develop.
+Do get in touch?

 We’re not an advice agency and we don’t do individual casework.
-We would like to, but we don’t have the resources for it.
-However, we can give legal information and direct people to other agencies – and we can put private renters in touch with each other.
+We’d like to, but we don’t have the resources for it.
+However, we can give information on housing rights and direct people to other agencies – and we can put renters in touch with each other.